Kenya Airways Flight 507: Passengers and crew

-Kenya Airways disclosed a passenger list indicating that the 105 passengers on board were citizens of 26 countries; thirty-seven were from Cameroon; nine of the occupants were Kenyan.
+Kenya Airways disclosed a passenger list indicating that the 105 passengers on board were citizens of 26 countries.
+Thirty-seven people were from Cameroon, and nine of the occupants were Kenyan.
 Seventeen passengers boarded in Abidjan, while the rest did so in Douala.

 The six flight crew members were all Kenyan.
 An accompanying engineer and a deadheading flight attendant were among the passengers.

 Captain Francis Mbatia Wamwea (aged 52)—who had logged 8,500 hours on jetliners—and first officer Andrew Wanyoike Kiuru (aged 23) had joined the airline 20 years and one year, respectively, before the accident.

 Among the passengers on board was Anthony Mitchell, an Associated Press reporter based in Kenya.

 Investigation

 The Cameroonian government established a technical commission of inquiry to investigate the accident.
 The National Transportation Safety Board of the United States sent a "Go-team" to assist with the investigation.

 Early attention as to the cause of the crash centred on the possibility of dual engine flameout during heavy weather.
 Several clues pointed in this direction, including the time the plane was in the air, the distress call issued by the aircraft (both later disputed), the meteorological conditions at the time of the crash, and the nose-down position of the wreckage.
 The investigators theorised that this would be consistent with the plane losing power in both engines, attempting to glide back to the airport, and stalling during the attempt.

 The flight data recorder (FDR) was recovered on 7 May, and the cockpit voice recorder (CVR) on 15 June.
 Both were sent to the Transportation Safety Board in Canada where they were read out.

 The Cameroon Civil Aviation Authority (CCAA) released its final report on the crash on 28 April 2010.
 The investigation found that the aircraft departed without receiving clearance from air traffic control.
 The captain, who was the flying pilot, corrected a right bank several times after takeoff.
 After 42 seconds of flight, the captain indicated that he had activated the autopilot.
 The autopilot did not engage, nor was the message acknowledged by the copilot.
 The pilots did not notice that the aircraft was increasingly banking to the right, from 11° when the captain indicated that he had set the autopilot, to 34° when a bank angle warning sounded 40 seconds later.
 The captain then activated the autopilot, but his inputs on the controls led to a further increase in the bank angle.
 The aircraft pitched nose down after it reached a height of 2900 ft with a 115° right bank.
 The two pilots used opposite and conflicting control inputs to attempt to recover the aircraft.
 The aircraft crashed at 287 kn, at 48° down pitch and 60° right bank.